-The world has changed a lot in the last half century (it’s actually changed a lot over the last few months, of course, but that is beside the point), but some things are just timeless classic icons.
+The world has changed a lot in the last half century, but some things are just timeless classic icons.
 The Aston Martin DB5 is a fine example and you will be pleased to know that it is back from the history books.

 Fewer than 900 saloon examples were built between 1963 and 1965, but because of its staring role in the 1964 film, Goldfinger, it is a car that has been coveted by millions.

 55 years after the last, the new DB5 rolled elegantly off the production line at Aston Martin’s global manufacturing base in Newport Pagnell, Buckinghamshire.
-Work is ongoing there on a strictly limited number of new DB5 models.
-Not only special because of the fact that they are new DB5s of course, but also because they feature Bond inspired gadgets!
+This is not only special because of the fact that they are new DB5s of course, but also because they feature Bond inspired gadgets!
 If things are getting a bit tense on your morning commute, you could always flex your simulated twin front machine guns, battering rams or a simulated tyre slasher.

 Underneath an original DB5 styled aluminum exterior body panel is an authentic DB5 mild steel chassis structure.
 While under the bonnet sits a naturally aspirated inline six-cylinder 4.0-litre engine that’s capable of generating in the order of 290 bhp.